thoughtbot/ios-on-rails/book/iOS/getting_an_event_afn.md

 The `parameters` for our GET request contain `lat`, `lon`, and `radius`.
 The rails app will use these values to return a list of events that are less than the `radius` (in kilometers) away from the map region's centerpoint.

-We want to inscribe our square `mapView` span inside of our circular API search area so that we're receiving more events than need to be displayed, rather than too few.
+We want to inscribe our square `mapView` span inside our circular API search area so we're receiving more events than need to be displayed, rather than too few.
 We use half the width of the `mapView` (the `latitudeDelta`  property) as our radius since the lateral span is the larger value in portrait.
 Multiplying by 111 is simply the conversion from latitudinal degrees to kilometers.

-Since our rails API returns from a successful GET request with a "No events in area" dictionary or an array of event JSON, our success block has to handle both cases.
+Since our rails API returns from a successful GET request with either a "No events in area" dictionary or an array of event JSON, our success block has to handle both cases.
 If we receive an array, we execute the completion block with an array of events, otherwise `events` will be `nil`.

 In the case of failure, we simply execute our completion block with an error.